martinmacias/geocoding/README.md

 With this version it is possible to only geocode a maximum of 2500 registers since it is the free limit that Google Maps API permits.
 If you want to goecode a larger list of addresses check the following link: https://gist.github.com/shanealynn/033c8a3cacdba8ce03cbe116225ced31

-Thanks to Daniela Moctezuma for her active help with beginners like me.
+This code was developped with the insightful help of professor Daniela Moctezuma (Centro Geo).
 Check out her profile here: https://github.com/dmocteo